-Mid Market Rent (MMR) or Intermediate Rent - can be housing provided with Scottish Government subsidy through an RSL intermediary.
-It can also be provided by a local authority or without subsidy by the developer provided that it meets the Council's criteria for MMR requirements in the local area.
-It enables the tenant to pay rent levels that are set below the Local Housing Allowance (LHA) levels for the area, usually around 80% of the LHA.
-MMR is aimed at assisting people on low and modest incomes to access affordable rental accommodation.
-Scottish Government grant funded MMR projects are expected to be made available for at least 30 years;

-Subsidised low cost housing for sale (inc. plots for self-build) - a dwelling sold at a percentage discount of its open market value to households in the priority client group.
+Туре Description Mid-Market Rent (MMR) also known as Intermediate Rent Housing provided with Scottish Government subsidy through an RSL intermediary.
+It can also be provided by the Council or without subsidy by the developer provided it meets the Councils criteria for MMR requirements in the area.
+It enables the tenant to pay around 80% of the Local Housing Allowance (LHA).
+MMR is aimed at assisting people on low and modest incomes to access affordable rented accommodation.
+The expectation is that MMR properties are to be made available as this tenure for at least 30 years.
+Subsidised low cost housing for sale (including self-build plots) This is where housing is sold at a percentage discount of its open market value to households in a priority client group.
 Discounted serviced plots for self-build can also contribute, particularly in rural areas.
-A clause can be inserted in the property deeds to ensure that subsequent buyers are also eligible buyers and/or that within a certain time period, the discount amount is returned to the Council to be reinvested in future affordable housing.
-For such housing to count as affordable, the appropriate sale price should be informed by the HNDA and agreed by the Council;
+A clause can be inserted in the property deeds to ensure that subsequent buyers are also eligible buyers and/or that within a certain time period, the discount is returned to the Council to be reinvested in future affordable housing.
+For housing to count as affordable, the appropriate sale price should be informed by the HNDA and agreed by the Council.

-Unsubsidised low cost housing for sale - non-subsidised affordable housing is likely to take the form of entry level housing for sale, some built at higher densities and may have conditions attached to the missives designed to maintain the houses as affordable units to subsequent purchasers.
+Type Description Unsubsidised Low- Cost Housing for Sale Housing without public subsidy sold for an affordable level.
+Conditions may be attached to the missive in order to maintain the property at an affordable level for subsequent purchasers.
+New Supply Shared Equity (NSSE) (Subsidised) Non-subsidised affordable housing is likely to take the form of entry level housing for sale, some built at higher densities and may have conditions attached to the missives designed to maintain the houses as affordable units to subsequent purchasers.
 Homes delivered without subsidy may be considered to fulfil part of the overall affordable housing requirement, where it can be clearly demonstrated that they will meet the needs of, and be affordable to, groups of households identified through the housing needs assessment.
 Shared equity where the owner purchases part of the dwelling, with the remaining stake held by the developer is also an option.
 However, for the housing to count as affordable, the appropriate sale price should be informed by the HNDA; the sale price and terms and agreed by the Council to ensure that the dwelling remains subsidised at an affordable level for a period of 20 years.